Jagdeep-Sing/vembaVideoAPIs/README.md

  GET http://localhost:8080/api/videos

-To insert a video send POST request to Sampe URL
+To insert a video send POST request to Same URL with following values as x-www-form-urlencoded data: title videoURL thumbnailURL videoDuration

 To Delete a video send DELETE request to Same URL with video id: